-The following article is an adapted excerpt from Debra Fileta’s brand new book, Choosing Marriage, and is used by permission (Chapter 8, Sex Marks the Spot: From Infatuation to Adoration)
+The following article about attraction in marriage is an adapted excerpt from Debra Fileta’s brand new book, Choosing Marriage, and is used by permission (Chapter 8, Sex Marks the Spot: From Infatuation to Adoration)

-Have you ever felt a lack of physical attraction to your spouse?
+Have you ever felt a lack of physical attraction in marriage?

 I asked that question in a survey of over 1,000 married people.
 I was astounded to find that half admitted struggling with a lack of physical attraction toward their spouse.